kuzzleio/documentation-old/src/sdk-reference/role/delete.md

 ## Callback Response

-Returns the id of the deleted role.
+Returns the ID of the deleted role.